 How Do I Pursue a Subsequent Injuries Fund Claim?

 First, you are required to file an Application for the Fund and serve it upon the Workers’ Compensation Appeal Board and the Subsequent Injuries Fund.
 Prior to doing so, it is important that you have your case evaluated to see if you can reach the threshold.
 Also, there may be some need to analyze credits and whether they will severely impact any recovery.
-For example, the may have been a multi-million recovery that occurred as a result of a Personal Injury claim that was the basis of the pre-existing disability.
-The Subsequent Injuries Fund will contact you and request for you to sign releases for credit information and provide documents to support your claim.
-It is incumbent on the Injured Worker to pursue the claim.
+For example, there may have been a multi-million recovery that occurred as a result of a Personal Injury claim that was the basis of the pre-existing disability.
+The credits arising out of that PI recovery can severely limit any SIF recovery.
+After you have filed your Application, the Subsequent Injuries Fund will contact you and request for you to sign releases for credit information and provide documents to support your claim.
 Please note that there are time limits to filing a claim.
+Please note that it is incumbent upon the Injured Worker to prove up their claim.

 Where can I get advice?